We offer a number of services to provide you the best care possible.

 Lymphedema is a chronic but treatable disease that results in an accumulation of lymph fluid (swelling) in parts of the body where lymph nodes or lymphatic vessels are damaged or inadequate.
 Among the many cause, damage from cancer treatment is the most common.
 Your treatment may include manual lymphatic drainage and measuring/fitting for lymphedema compression garments, bandages, and devices.

 Eleanor "Ellie" Ho, MPT, CLT-LANA is our renowned lymphedema specialist.

 Sports Physical Therapy

-Athletic injuries are essentially orthopedic injuries which have a sport specific component.
-Our goal is for you, the athlete, to return you to the sport quickly, while preventing re-injuries through proper warm-up and training procedures.
+Athletic injuries are essentially orthopedic injuries that have a sport-specific component.
+Our goal is for you, the athlete, to return you to the sport quickly while preventing re-injuries through proper warm-up and training procedures.
 Our program is uncommonly effective, helping return you to previous levels of sports activity through exercises for your trunk and back as well as upper and lower extremities.

 Spinal rehabilitation refers to problems with your neck or back.
 Because of the unique structure of the spine and special problems related to this area, specialized training is necessary to ensure appropriate intervention.

 Because the majority of problems are mechanical, relating to specific activities, postures, and lifestyle habits, a mechanical solution is necessary.
 A thorough evaluation will be performed to identify movements, positions, and activities that aggravate your condition as well as those that will decrease symptoms.

 Fitness Conditioning Program